mbyr/mbyr.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor at the Polish Academy of Sciences and a Research Scientist at Samsung AI Center.
+I am an Assistant Professor at the Polish Academy of Sciences and a Research Scientist at the Samsung AI Center.
 Previously, I was a Research Fellow at RIKEN, Wako, Japan and a Postdoc at University of California San Diego, USA.

 I obtained my PhD (cum laude) and DSc degrees at the Polish Academy of Sciences.